hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Sharing Data between Players.md

 *4.* Click *Find*:
 * You'll see the document that was saved as a result of our Cloud Code script executing when the Event was received - this is returned into the *Output* panel.
-* You can click on the document to expand, edit or delete it.
+* You can click on the document to expand, edit, or delete it.

 ![](img/PlayerDataSharing/7.png)